 - Unclutter the area.
 Put away your stray socks and tidy up around the house before you photograph your valuables so they can be clearly seen.

 - Capture every room and photograph everything.
-Shoot high-value items separately, and don’t forget small items; they can add up if you need to replace them all.
-Don’t forget to shoot the camera or digital device you’re using, too.
+Photograph high-value items separately, and don’t forget small items; they can add up if you need to replace them all.
+Don’t forget to include the camera or digital device you’re using, too.

-- Shoot from all sides to show the condition and any brand names.
+- Photograph from all sides to show the condition and any brand names.
 Write the serial number on an index card or sticky note to label the item before you photograph it.

 - Open cabinets, drawers and closets.
 Get close-up shots of these areas for an overview of what’s inside them.

 - Don’t forget the garage or attic.
-Shoot both inside and outside to capture everything.
+Take pictures both inside and outside to capture everything.

 - Talk while you walk when shooting video.
 You can add a lot of details if you narrate your video.
 Make some notes beforehand so you don’t forget any details.

 - Keep your list, photos and/or video somewhere safe.
 They won’t help you much if they get lost it in the move.
 Keep a flash drive copy in a fireproof safe or a safe deposit box, use a cloud storage site or ask your insurance company if they have an electronic storage option.

 - Remember to update your inventory.
 Make sure to record any new items you get, especially high-value ones.

 Make a list, update it and keep it safe.
 A strong inventory can make unpacking in your new home much smoother so that you can seize the adventure of your move.